bingeli1212/nitrile-preview/doc/DOC-epub.md

 The returned mime-type is determined by reading the signature of the input file.

-[ paper.js ]
+[ The Paper JS-class ]

-The "paper.js" file contains a JS class "Paper" that is implemented to return an object that describes the structure of the blocks.
+The "paper.js" file contains a JS-class "Paper" that is implemented to return an object that describes the structure of the blocks, grouped by parts, chapters, sections, etc.
 It provides a function named "to_top()" that should be called as such,

     let paper = new NitrilePreviewPaper(translator);
     let top = paper.to_top(blocks);

 The return value 'top' is a JS array.
-Its elements will be interpreted slightly differently depending the presence of parts and chapters.
+Its contents will be interpreted slightly differently depending whether external parts/chapters are imported.
+The number of parts and chapters can be obtained by two public data members,

+    paper.num_parts
+    paper.num_chapters

 In particular,

-- if there are no parts and no chapters, then it contains single "child" element, which is itself a JS array, and which contains a list of blocks from the main document.
+- if there were no parts and no chapters, then the 'top' array would have contained single "child" element, which is itself a JS array, holding all blocks from the main document.
-  If there are sections within this main document, each section is to appear as an array.
+  If there are sections within this main document, each section is to appear as an array by itself, and subsection, subsubsections will also be parsed to form an array.
+Within each array, the first element should've been the HDGS block for that section.

   ```
   top (array)